zero64801/koboldcpp-rocm/README.md

 - You can attempt a CuBLAS build with `LLAMA_CUBLAS=1`, (or `LLAMA_HIPBLAS=1` for AMD).
 You will need CUDA Toolkit installed.
 Some have also reported success with the CMake file, though that is more for windows.
 - For a full featured build (all backends), do `make LLAMA_CLBLAST=1 LLAMA_CUBLAS=1 LLAMA_VULKAN=1`.
 (Note that `LLAMA_CUBLAS=1` will not work on windows, you need visual studio)
 - To make your build sharable and capable of working on other devices, you must use `LLAMA_PORTABLE=1`
-- After all binaries are built, you can run the python script with the command `koboldcpp.py [ggml_model.gguf] [port]`
+- After all binaries are built, you can run the python script with the command `python koboldcpp.py [ggml_model.gguf] [port]`

 ### Compiling on Windows
 - You're encouraged to use the .exe released, but if you want to compile your binaries from source at Windows, the easiest way is: